nizie002/PyRth/docs/installation.rst

 This command also works if you are using a Conda environment by using ``pip`` from within the Conda environment.

 This is the recommended method for most users who want to use PyRth for thermal analysis.
-See :doc:`usage` for a first walkthrough.
+See :doc:`user_guide/usage` for a first walkthrough.

 Development Installation
 ------------------------